 Advantages of oral conscious sedation include: It is easily administered (no needles), generally has a low incidence of side effects, the patient can breathe independently, and the patient retains the ability to interact with and respond to the dentist.

 This mode of sedation is gaining popularity as “sedation” or “sleep” dentistry; however, oral medications do not and should not put a patient to sleep.
-Therefore, patients using this method who want to be to be “asleep” may be more aware of dental treatment than they want to be.
+Therefore, patients using this method who want to be to be completely”asleep” may be more aware of dental treatment than they want to be.
 We also offer other methods of sedation and can help you choose the method that is right for you.

 Want to know more?
 Contact the office of Dr. Medina